FRC1257/robotics-training/docs/frc/1-Basics/5d-Binding_Commands.md

 **`whenReleased()`** - When the button is released, the command is run once and then it reverts to the default command immediately.
 This is also useful for quick actions that we do not want to run for a period of time.

 **`whileActive()`** - Runs the command constantly as the button is held down.
 It will constantly schedule the command, but stops when the button is let go.
-We typically don't use this and instead choose to use `whileActiveOnce()`.
+We typically don't use this and instead choose to use the next option (`whileActiveOnce()`).

 **`whileActiveOnce()`** - Runs the command when the button is first held down and will continue running for as long as the button stays down.
 If the command ends while the button is still active, it will *not* be rescheduled.
 This is why we returned false in `isFinished()`, if you recall.
 When the button itself is let go, the command will be cancelled and the default command will begin running.